Garfield: System Support for Byzantine Machine Learning: The Implementation

-\paragraph{Communication in PyTorch.} We implement the same abstractions in PyTorch, but with a slightly different design compared to the TensorFlow one.
+We implement the same abstractions in PyTorch yet with a slightly different design compared to the TensorFlow one.
 First, there is no context switch between PyTorch and Python since PyTorch gives communication abstractions that can be used directly on tensors.
-Second, we pipeline the communication with aggregation as PyTorch gives access to gradients of each layer in the deep network separately; this allows for better utilization of both network and computation devices and hence, better scalability.
-Third, our implementation automatically chooses the best communication backend between \emph{nccl} and \emph{gloo} to allow GPU-to-GPU communication when possible.
-This is a plus compared to TensorFlow as gRPC does not allow such a kind of communication.
-Finally, we use the notion of groups in distributed communication, and we choose groups carefully to enable the usage of the networking abstractions that allow GPU-to-GPU communication.
-For example, in the servers-to-workers communication step, we use \emph{broadcast()} rather than \emph{gather()} when using the \emph{nccl} backend as \emph{gather()} does not support GPU-to-GPU communication.\footnote{https://pytorch.org/docs/stable/distributed.html}
+Second, we pipeline the communication with aggregation (whenever possible) as PyTorch gives access to gradients of each layer in the deep network separately; this allows for better utilization of both network and computation devices and hence, better scalability.
+Third, in addition to RPC support,\footnote{PyTorch fully supports gRPC communication only in \emph{v1.6}.} our networking library also supports the distributed \emph{communication collectives} of PyTorch.\footnote{\url{https://pytorch.org/docs/stable/distributed.html}} In the latter case, our implementation automatically chooses the best communication backend between \emph{nccl} and \emph{gloo} to allow GPU-to-GPU communication whenever possible.
+This is a plus compared to the RPC--based implementation as the latter does not allow communication over GPUs.